mvolkmann/blog/src/neovim.md

 - Press `gf` to open the file under the cursor in Neovim.
 - Press `gx` to open the file under the cursor in the associated app.

+Some telescope commands display a new window containing multiple sections.
+The upper-left section contains a text input used to filter the content in the lower-left section.
+The right section displays a preview of what is selected in the lower-left section.

+To move the focus to another section, press the tab key.
+To scroll the content of the preview up and down, press ctrl-u and ctrl-d.

+To see all the Telescope key mappings, press the `esc` key to exit insert mode and press `?`.
+The key mappings will appear at the bottom of the window.

 To close a Telescope window, press `esc` twice or press `esc` to exit insert mode and press `q` to quit.

+To find files using the Telescope fuzzy finder:

+- Press `<leader>fa` to find AstroNvim configuration files.
+- Press `<leader>fb` to find buffers by name.
+- Press `<leader>fc` to find files that contain the word under the cursor.
+- Press `<leader>fC` to find Vim plugin commands.
+- Press `<leader>ff` to find files by name.
+- Press `<leader>fh` to find a help file by its name.
+- Press `<leader>fk` to find key mappings.
+- Press `<leader>fo` to find files opened recently (old files)
+- Press `<leader>fr` to find Vim registers (can see their contents)
+- Press `<leader>ft` to find a theme (can see previews and select one)
+- Press `<leader>fw` to find files by a word in their content (live_grep).
+- Press `<leader>fW` to find files containing multiple consecutive words.

 ### Comments